-- The implement is intended solely for professional use for soil tillage on agricultural crop lands according to Good Agricultural Practices. - The implement is an agricultural implement to be mounted on the three-point power lift of a tractor that meets the technical requirements. - The implement is suitable and intended for mechanical removal of weeds and grasses between and on the plant rows of crops such as cereals, turnips, maize or vegetables. - The implement is suitable and intended for burying and exposing weeds or grasses between and on the plant rows of crops such as cereals, turnips, maize or vegetables. - The implement is used for the cultivation and growth promotion of crops by loosening the soil between and on the plant rows and allowing it to absorb more air and water. - The implement is used for the cultivation and growth promotion of crops by ridging the soil on the plant rows and providing the plants with additional warmth and growth stimulus. - The implement is suitable and intended for seedbed preparation and the seeding of nurse crops between the plant row of the crop. - The implement is used to spread mineral fertiliser between the plant rows of the crop. - The implement is suitable and intended for the conventional weed and pest control by spraying herbicides, fungicides and insecticides. - The implement is used to spread liquid fertiliser between the plant rows of the crop. - For driving on public roads, the implement, depending on the provisions of the applicable road traffic regulations, can be mounted and transported at the rear of a tractor that meets the technical requirements. - The implement may be used and maintained only by persons who meet the requirements.
-The personnel requirements are described in the section "Personnel qualification".

-- The operating manual is part of the implement.
+- The implement is intended solely for professional use for soil tillage on agricultural crop lands according to Good Agricultural Practices. - The implement is an agricultural implement to be mounted on the front three-point power lift of a tractor that meets the technical requirements. - The implement is suitable and intended for mechanical removal of weeds and grasses between and on the plant rows of crops such as cereals, turnips, maize or vegetables. - The implement is suitable and intended for burying and exposing weeds or grasses between and on the plant rows of crops such as cereals, turnips, maize or vegetables. - The implement is used for the cultivation and growth promotion of crops by loosening the soil between and on the plant rows and allowing it to absorb more air and water. - The implement is used for the cultivation and growth promotion of crops by ridging the soil on the plant rows and providing the plants with additional warmth and growth stimulus. - For driving on public roads, depending on the provisions of the applicable road traffic regulations, the implement can be mounted and transported at the front of a tractor that meets the technical requirements. - The implement may be used and maintained only by persons who meet the requirements.
+The personnel requirements are described in the section "Personnel qualification". - The operating manual is part of the implement.
 The implement is solely intended for use in compliance with this operating manual.
-Uses of the implement that are not described in this operating manual can lead to serious personal injuries or even death and to implement and material damage. - The applicable accident prevention regulations as well as generally accepted safety-related, occupational health and road traffic regulations must also be observed by the users and the owner. - Further instructions for intended use in special cases can be requested from SCHMOTZER. - Uses other than those specified under the intended use are considered as improper.
+Uses of the implement that are not described in this operating manual can lead to serious personal injuries or even death and to implement and material damage. - The applicable accident prevention regulations as well as generally accepted safety-related, occupational health and road traffic regulations must also be observed by the users and the owner.

+- Further instructions for intended use in special cases can be requested from SCHMOTZER. - Uses other than those specified under the intended use are considered as improper.
 The manufacturer is not liable for any damage resulting from improper use, solely the operator is responsible.